arikfe/IRTadiran/README.md

 <li> swing manipulation
 </ul>

+There are still unmapped fields in the ir code but they probably related to not main function such as timers and remote specifc features.
 Mode (pretty sure about cool and heat less sure about the other) :
 <ul>
   <li> 1: Cool